Italian ironclad Roma: Service history

-During the annual fleet maneuvers held in 1885, Roma served in the 2nd Division of the "Western Squadron"; she was joined by the ironclad and five torpedo boats.
+During the annual fleet maneuvers held in 1885, Roma served in the 2nd Division of the "Western Squadron"; she was joined by the ironclad Affondatore and five torpedo boats.
 The "Western Squadron" attacked the defending "Eastern Squadron", simulating a Franco-Italian conflict, with operations conducted off Sardinia.
 The ship had her guns replaced again in 1886, this time with eleven 220 mm guns.
 In 1890, Roma was removed from front-line service and tasked with the defense of La Spezia; while there, she served as the flagship of the local defense forces.
 While serving as a guard ship, her armament was reduced to five 8-inch guns.
 The ship was stricken on 5 May 1895 and thereafter used as an ammunition depot ship based in La Spezia.
 The ship was accidentally set on fire by a lightning strike on 28 July 1896; her crew scuttled the ship to prevent her from being burned completely.
 Roma was refloated the following month and then broken up for scrap immediately thereafter.